thunderbird/council-docs/BY_LAWS.md

 ### Vacancies

-Vacancies are filled at the next regular election by electing a person for a full new term.
-As such, vacancies may remain vacant for up to one year.
 A vacancy is created whenever there are fewer than the nominal number of Council members, including, but not limited to, an election resulting in fewer than the nominal number of members, a resignation or death of a Council member.

-If the number of Councilors falls below the minimum number of Council members, a new election will occur.

-Vacant positions are no longer counted as Council members for the purpose of calculating quorum.
+Vacancies are filled by appointment of 2/3rds vote of active Council members.
+An appointed Council member must have a valid membership and should serve until the current term is over.

 ### Resignation